hack2skill/icc-eliminator-submission/README.md

 https://user-images.githubusercontent.com/48623612/222485817-e996263d-aced-4b49-9180-1f27246d3fb7.mp4

-You can find more details on the language models : https://convaiinnovations.com/
+You can find more details on the CUTY on : https://convaiinnovations.com/

 2. Implement deep reinforcement learning to create an intelligent 3D avatar that can improve the user experience
 3. Add more master classes for batting